Hodge adjacency conditions for singularities

 Note that by \cite{KK}, the $0$-Du Bois case in this paper includes the semi-log-canonical singular fibers appearing in MMP-style compactifications.
 For moduli of surfaces, we have seen a number of preprints taking for granted that polarized relations constrain the specializations of singular fibers within the discriminant locus.
 (This is far from obvious since that locus is not a normal crossing divisor and the total space may be singular.)
 Theorem \ref{T3} makes this rigorous and generalizes it to higher dimensions and singularity types.

-\begin{thx} We thank M. Musta\c t\u a for helpful correspondence and AIM for ideal collaborative working conditions during the workshop ``$k$-Du Bois and $k$-rational singularities''.
+\begin{thx} We thank Mircea Musta\c t\u a for helpful correspondence and AIM for ideal collaborative working conditions during the workshop ``$k$-Du Bois and $k$-rational singularities''.
+We also thank Radu Laza for a discussion and Sung Gi Park for pointing out a gap in the original proof of Theorem \ref{T1par}.
 The first author acknowledges the financial support of the Ann W.~and Spencer T.~Olin Chancellor's Graduate Fellowship.
-The second author acknowledges travel support from the Simons Foundation. \end{thx}
+The second author acknowledges support from NSF Grant DMS-2502708 and from the Simons Foundation. \end{thx}